sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 9. Click **Generated Policy** and copy all the contents to your clipboard
     1. !["network5"](instruction-images/network5.png)
 10. Go back to your jumpbox terminal browser tab
-11. Run `vi policy.yaml`
+11. Run the following:

+    ```bash
+    vi policy.yaml
-12. Type `i` to go into insert mode
+    # Type `i` to go into insert mode
-13. Paste it in there with a **Shift-Ctrl-V** on PC or a **Shift-Command-V** on Mac
+    # Paste it in there with a `Shift-Ctrl-V` on PC or a `Shift-Command-V` on Mac
-14. Press Esc to leave insert mode then type `:wq` to save and exit
+    # Press Esc to leave insert mode then type `:wq` to save and exit
+    ```

-15. Type `kubectl apply -f policy.yaml` to apply it
+12. Type the following to apply it:

+    ```bash
+    kubectl apply -f policy.yaml
+    ```

+13. Run:

+    ```bash
+    ./06-01-example-curls-networkpolicy.sh
+    ```

-16. Run `./example-curls-networkpolicy.sh` again to see that it now cannot reach hello-server due to our new NetworkPolicy (it will timeout)
+    again to see that it now cannot reach hello-server due to our new NetworkPolicy (it will timeout)

+14. Run:

+    ```bash
+    kubectl logs deployment/hello-client-blocked -n hello
+    ```

-17. Run `kubectl logs deployment/hello-client-blocked -n hello` to see the logs from the hello-client-blocked service showing that it too has now been blocked by the NetworkPolicy (wget: download timed out)
+    to see the logs from the hello-client-blocked service showing that it too has now been blocked by the NetworkPolicy (wget: download timed out)
+15. Run:

+    ```bash
+    kubectl logs deployment/hello-client -n hello
+    ```

-18. Run `kubectl logs deployment/hello-client -n hello` to see the logs from the hello-client service showing it still **can** still reach hello-server like we intended
+    to see the logs from the hello-client service showing it still **can** still reach hello-server like we intended

 #### Controlling Network Egress - especially to the Internet